FastaLaPasta/SnowCrash/level01/write-up/README.md

 nmap
 ```

-It result by a **command not found** so i'm pretty (we could have put a dot here) sure I have to find it directly on the machine.
+It result by a **command not found** so i'm pretty (we could end the sentence here) sure I have to find it directly on the machine.

 ---